Scranton metal band Motionless In White hits Top 5 on Billboard Album and Hard Rock charts with ‘Disguise’

 “Motionless In White make sure to leave no gravestone unturned as they explore the vast underworld of rock,” declared Alternative Press, while Rock Sound avowed, “Every cut brings something new to the table… tugging at the heartstrings one moment and cutting straight to the bone the next.”

 We show the world what we want the world to see.
 Expressions enshroud our emotions.
 Countenances conceal our concessions.
 As a result, truth only slips out in slivers and shards.
-Motionless In White withdraw any and all veils on their next full-length album, “Disguise,” on Roadrunner Records.
-The Scranton quintet holds nothing back.
+Motionless In White withdraw any and all veils on “Disguise” – the Scranton quintet holds nothing back.

-Unencumbered and unfettered, the musicians uncover their heaviest and most hypnotic body of work to date.
+Unencumbered and unfettered, they uncover their heaviest and most hypnotic body of work to date.

 “We really aimed to write a serious record and wear our hearts on our sleeves,” Chris Motionless exclaimed.
 “I don’t talk about things online or in public.
 Instead, I use our lyrics as a way to express what’s going on in my life and my feelings.
 Things have been great for us on the exterior, but there’s so much we had to work through together and personally behind the scenes.
 Everything comes out on ‘Disguise.’
 I tried to give fans a look behind the mask and let them know what I’m dealing with on the inside as well as what they know of me on the outside.”